microsoft/CromwellOnAzure/docs/change-existing-WDL-for-Azure.md

 ## Using maxRetries to replace the preemptible attribute

-If you want to use the `preemptible` attribute but don’t use `maxRetries` for a task, consider replacing `preemptible` by `maxRetries` to keep the retry functionality.
-Remember that for Cromwell on Azure, you can either use low-priority VMs in Batch (default configuration) for all tasks or use dedicated VMs for all task by changing the `docker-compose.yml` setting `UsePreemptibleVmsOnly` as described in [this section](/docs/troubleshooting-guide.md/#How-can-I-configure-my-Cromwell-on-Azure-instance-to-use-dedicated-Batch-VMs-to-avoid-getting-preempted?)
+For a GCP WDL, `preemptible` is an integer - specifying the number of retries when using the flag.
+For Cromwell on Azure, if you want to use the `preemptible` attribute but don’t use `maxRetries` for a task, consider also adding `maxRetries` to keep the retry functionality.
+Remember that for each task in a workflow, you can either use a low-priority VM in batch (default configuration) or use a dedicated VM by setting `preemptible` to either `true` or `false` respectively.

 ![Preemptible Attribute](/docs/screenshots/preemptible.PNG)

+You can choose to ALWAYS run dedicated VMs for every task, by modifying the `docker-compose.yml` setting `UsePreemptibleVmsOnly` as described in [this section](/docs/troubleshooting-guide.md/#How-can-I-configure-my-Cromwell-on-Azure-instance-to-use-dedicated-Batch-VMs-to-avoid-getting-preempted?).
+The `preemptible` runtime attribute will overwrite the environment variable setting.

 ## Accompanying index files for BAM or VCF files